Neanderthal: Research history

 Following Charles Darwin's 1859 On the Origin of Species, Fuhlrott and Schaaffhausen argued that Neanderthal 1 represents a primitive lower human form, aligning more closely with non-human apes as well as Negroids, Eskimos, and Aboriginal Australians (which were variably classified as separate species or subspecies of human at the time).

+The binomial name Homo neanderthalensis was first proposed by William King in a paper read to the 33rd British Science Association in 1863, formally recognising it as distinct from modern humans.
+However, in 1864 he recommended that Neanderthals and modern humans be classified in different genera as he compared the Neanderthal braincase to that of a chimpanzee and argued that they were "incapable of moral and [theistic (Note: King made a typo and wrote "theositic".)] conceptions".

 The uniqueness of Neanderthal Man met opposition namely from the pathologist Rudolf Virchow, who argued against defining new species based on only a single find.
 In 1872, Virchow erroneously interpreted Neanderthal characteristics as evidence of senility, disease, and malformation instead of archaicness, which stalled Neanderthal research until the end of the century.

 By the early 20th century, numerous other Neanderthal discoveries were made, establishing H. neanderthalensis as a legitimate species.
 At first, many palaeontologists considered Neanderthals to be an intermediary phase between modern humans and more apelike ancestors, as suggested by German anatomist Gustav Albert Schwalbe.
 This hypothesis was opposed by French palaeontologist Marcellin Boule, who authored several publications starting in 1908 describing the French Neanderthal specimen La Chapelle-aux-Saints 1 ("The Old Man") as a slouching, ape-like creature distantly related to modern man.
 Boule's ideas would define discussions of Neanderthals for some time.